 As just noted, your browser should ask for permission before sending this data, but it is possible that it won’t.
 Sending geolocation data may cause a page to block you if it doesn’t allow connections from your location.

-If a website can detect your location when you have a VPN running, the first thing to do is check that you don’t have IP leak by visiting ipleak.com.
+If a website can detect your location when you have a VPN running, the first thing to do is check that you don’t have an IP leak by visiting ipleak.com.
 If on that page you can see any IP address belonging to either you personally or your Internet Service Provider (ISP), then the problem is an IP leak - not HTML5 geolocation.

 Once you have checked to ensure that an IP leak is not the culprit, then you can try manually disabling geolocation in your browser.